Skip to main content

 • Internet connection

-If you’ve never set up a Roku device or similar streaming device before, you may not be sure where to begin; it’s a little more complicated than just “Plug it in.”
+If you’ve never set up a Roku or similar streaming device before, you may not be sure where to begin; it’s a little more complicated than just “Plug it in.”
 But don’t worry, we’ve got the steps you need to quickly set up a Roku device, and all the factors you need to consider.

 Connect your Roku to your TV's HDMI port

-Step 2: Find an open HDMI port on your TV to plug in your Roku.
+Step 2: Find an open HDMI port on your TV or chosen device to plug in your Roku.
 All modern Rokus need an HDMI port to work.
 Older Rokus may have a composite connection you can use with older TVs, but it’s not a common setup these days.
 If you are seriously short on HDMI ports, you can use something like an HDMI splitter, but this can affect streaming quality.
 The good news is that Roku actually offers to ship one of these extender cables for free if you’re willing to fill out their form.

 Connect your Roku to power